progrium/skywatch/README.md

 ## What the hell is this amazing thing??

-**tl;dr, skywatch is just a tool to run repeating check scripts on Heroku.
+**tl;dr, skywatch is a tool to run repeating check scripts on Heroku.
 It's the simplest idea wrapped into a convenient utility.**

 Skywatch is a command-line utility that manages checking and alerting